Sonicbasedrop/f1-the-memory-game/README.md

 ### Test Strategy
 #### Summary

-  * Testing is required on Milestone Project 1 – Core Athletics Responsive Website.
+  * Testing is required on Milestone Project 2 – Formula 1 - the Memory Game.

   * As this project is static and contains no back-end functionality, the testing performed will be on the visual effects and layout of the Website.
 Testing to be done on at least three    web browsers and all screen sizes.